findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 - Represent access or utility (like a game pass or governance vote)

-- Represent pure chaos or community vibes (memecoins)
+- Represent a culture or community vibes (memecoins)

 Whether the token actually holds value is up to the market, not the code or token type.
 Just remember: **Anyone can make a token.** Yeah, even that spooky dude you saw at the store.
 Some are good, some are bad, some are ugly.